cvburgess/leadwithjoy.org/src/posts/good-better-best.md

 The team should leave this session having thoroughly explored:

-> "What would we build with unlimited time and money?"
+> What would we build with unlimited time and money?

 Some questions to help kick off a Best session:
 - "What would we build if we had unlimited time/money/energy?"